 The user experience should be considered at every stage when building out your channels strategy and implementing new tools and techniques.
 For that reason, it’s important to collect user data on your customer’s journeys before starting.
 It’s possible this data may already be available at your institution, but if it isn’t, the two most common ways are through surveying your current users or hiring a research company to survey a controlled group.
 By understanding your users real experiences and requirements, you can ensure your developments don’t become wasted investments.

 Consider the technology you already have readily available.
 For example, if you’re planning to leverage a digital platform to improve your onboarding process for more tech savvy generations, mobile phone cameras are already one form of technology that is at your disposal.
-Some banks have begun leveraging phone cameras to streamline the onboarding process by scanning passport photos and then using AI to compare that passport photo to a live video stream of the person saying something like “Hi, my name is John Smith and I’d like to start an account at Bankington Bank”.
+Some banks have begun leveraging phone cameras to streamline the digital banking onboarding process by scanning passport photos and then using AI to compare that passport photo to a live video stream of the person saying something like “Hi, my name is John Smith and I’d like to start an account at Bankington Bank”.
 This sort of simplification of the onboarding process takes away a common barrier some users may face when joining somewhere new, and it leverages a form of technology your new user has readily available.
 There are a range of suppliers that provide the process and technology required to set this up and meet compliance obligations, helping you fight fraud and give your customers what they want.

 Decide whether you want to build out something new, or work with what you currently have.
 Updating and customizing legacy platforms can be a great first step to ensure no investment is wasted during your digital platform implementation journey.
 There are a range of great tools such as ServiceNow and Temenos that help facilitate the customer journey, but if you choose to work with what you have now, it’s important that you or your team assess how these platforms can be used to enhance your current processes and systems rather than render them useless.
 This includes considering your current customer service journey and experience and ensuring digital banking platforms provide your customer service team with the information they need.
 Many of these tools have open API’s, so your technical team, or a consulting firm like CPQi can help customize and integrate these platforms into your current systems, giving you a streamlined service.
 For example, integrating your mobile application or website tracking and analytics systems with your customer service team’s tools will help provide your users with an easier assistance journey.
 Or flagging certain moments in-app, such as searching for an answer to bereavement related financial issues, or difficulties repaying mortgages, and offering person-to-person customer service, can help both your team and the user resolve any issues quickly without becoming frustrated while looking for a difficult answer.